 The prize money for the race is $150,000 with it raced over 1200m around the left-handed track.

-The next running of the Bow Mistress Trophy will be on February 3rd, 2017, while the 2016 race was taken out by Nautical.
+The next running of the Bow Mistress Trophy will be on February 11th, 2022.

 Australians can wager on all metropolitan and country meetings at respected online bookmakers, licensed and regulated by bodies like the Northern Territory.

 The Bow Mistress Trophy will generally have odds out for it about a week in advance at most bookies but you will struggle to find futures available.